ZAZ Zaporozhets: ZAZ-965

-One of the primary differences was that the engine, which featured a V4 layout in place of the Fiat's inline-four, was air-cooled.
+One of the primary differences was that the engine, which featured a V4 layout in place of the Fiat's inline-four, was air-cooled, like the flat-4 engine used by Volkswagen in vehicles like the Beetle and Type 2 microbus.
 The Zaporozhets also featured bigger wheels and front suspension on torsion bars.
 In 1958, the government ordered production of the car in the reformed ZAZ factory, under its final designation ZAZ-965.
 All further production of the car was carried out there.

-The new car was approved for production at the MeMZ factory 28 November 1958, changing the name to ZAZ (Zaporizhzhia Automobile Building Plant) to reflect the new profile.
+The new car was approved for production at the MeMZ factory on the 28th of November, 1958, changing the name to ZAZ (Zaporizhzhia Automobile Building Plant) to reflect the new profile.
 The Zaporizhzhia factory was supplemented with the Mikoyan Diesel-Building Factory in Melitopol, which was part of the Soyuzdiesel combinat.

 The first car, dubbed the ZAZ-965 Zaporozhets, was delivered 12 June 1959, was approved 25 July 1960, and entered production 25 October.
 The Zaporozhets was priced at 1,800 redenominated roubles.

-There was also a car-derived van model for the Soviet post office, the 965S, with right-hand drive and blanked-off windows.
+There was also a car-derived van model for the Soviet post office, the ZAZ-965S, with right-hand drive and blanked-off windows.

 ZAZ-965A

-The 965A was an improvement on the 965 and was produced from November 1962 to May 1969.
-In total, 322,106 units of the 965 were produced.
+The ZAZ-965A was an improvement on the ZAZ-965 and was produced from November 1962 to May 1969.
+In total, 322,106 units of the ZAZ-965 were produced.

-It was powered by a MeMZ 965 rear-mounted, air-cooled OHV 887 cc V4 engine, partially of aluminium design, producing 27 PS.
+It was powered by a MeMZ-965 rear-mounted, air-cooled OHV 887 cc V4 engine, partially of aluminium design, producing 27 PS.
 From November 1966 some cars were fitted with the slightly more powerful 30 PS MeMZ-965A engine.
-The 965's modest engine output has given ground to an urban joke that it was used as a starter motor in Soviet tanks.
+The ZAZ-965's modest engine output has given ground to an urban joke that it was used as a starter motor in Soviet tanks.

-As Soviet drivers were expected to do much of the servicing themselves, and auto workshops were in short supply anyway, the engine's 90° V4 layout proved more practical, especially in harsh winter conditions.
-The higher centre of gravity of the engine also provided superior traction on steep slopes, though this advantage, which was also continued in later models, came at the expense of the car's infamous lack of cornering stability.
+As Soviet drivers were expected to do much of the servicing themselves, and mechanics trained in the servicing of consumer automobiles were in short supply, the engine's 90° V4 layout proved more practical, especially in harsh winter conditions.
+The rearwards centre of gravity of the engine also provided superior traction on steep slopes, though this advantage, which was also continued in later models, came at the expense of the car's infamous lack of cornering stability.

-The 965A also had its versions for the disabled (ZAZ-965B, AB, AR), as well as a more luxurious export variant ZAZ-965AE Yalta.
+The ZAZ-965A also had its versions for the disabled (ZAZ-965B, AB, AR), as well as a more luxurious export variant, the ZAZ-965AE Yalta.

-Despite low prestige of those cars, they have shown an unbeaten accessibility and popularity among the Soviets, becoming the "car for pensioners and intellectuals".
+Despite the low prestige of those cars, they have shown an unbeaten accessibility and popularity among the people of the Soviet Union, becoming the "car for pensioners and intellectuals".
 They were the cheapest Soviet-made cars.
 Quite a large number of them were produced in variants for disabled people, with modified steering.

-Between November 1966 and May 1969 the 965A and its successor, the ZAZ966, were produced concurrently.
+Between November 1966 and May 1969 the ZAZ-965A and its successor, the ZAZ966, were produced concurrently.

-When production of the 965 ended, 322,116 had been built.
+When production of the ZAZ-965 ended, 322,116 had been built.